Diamante-Smith/osticket-prereqs/README.md

 - In this scenario, you went to the laptop, and it turned out that his charger was actually broken, and he couldn't charge it, so the battery died

-- Go to the post reply and at the bottom for the description type in "CFO's laptop was not charging due to broken charger, brought new charger, now successfully charging"
+- Go to the post reply and at the bottom for the description type in "CFO's laptop was not charging due to broken charger, brought new charger, now successfully charging."

 - Then click "Post Reply"